 It’s checking in with yourself and making “you” a priority.
 Doing the things that make you feel calm, content, and in control—no matter what craziness the world throws your way.
-So with that in mind, we’ve created six easy ways to take care of yourself for the real world.
+So with that in mind, we’ve created six easy ways to take care of yourself in the real world.

 Keep a Daily Schedule

 If you have kids, you already know how important schedules and routines are.
-You don’t need to be a supermom (spoiler alert: you already are), or have activities planned for every single minute of the day.
+You don’t need to be a supermom (spoiler alert: you already are) or have activities planned for every single minute of the day.
 Think about the time you have to spend together and how you can make the most of it by incorporating a routine you can all stick to and feel good about.

 Move Your Body

-Anyone else going a little stir-crazy?
-There’s a good reason why: your body is made to move!
+Your body is made to move!
 Moving your body for even a few minutes a day has many benefits, including the production of feel-good “happy” hormones.

 Keep a Gratitude Journal

 Even when things are bleak, turn off the endless news cycle and appreciate things you might otherwise take for granted.
-Practicing this skill will start to pay off when you realize that you can weather all the trials that come your way, and turn challenges into opportunities to learn.
+Practicing this skill will start to pay off when you realize you can weather all the trials that come your way, and turn challenges into opportunities to learn.

 Write a Note to Someone You Care About

 Send a text, make a call, write a ‘thank you’ note, or get more creative with it.
-Find ways to help out a neighbor, a relative, or how you can positively impact your community.
+Find ways to help out a neighbor, a relative, or find out how you can positively impact your community.
 You never know who needs to hear your words of appreciation and support.
 Connection matters!

 Take a Break